2010 Canterbury earthquake: Effects in Christchurch

 Crime in Christchurch decreased eleven percent compared with the previous year following the earthquake, although there were initial reports of looting in the city centre and "known criminals" trying to pass off as council workers to get into the central city cordon area.
-Police also observed a fifty-three percent jump in the rates of domestic violence following the earthquake.
+Police also observed a fifty-three percent rise in the rates of domestic violence following the earthquake.

 Many more heart attacks than usual were reported in the days following the quake.
 Usually the heart unit at Christchurch Hospital handles two to three heart attacks a day, but the rate had risen to eight to ten a day after the earthquake.
 A record number of babies for a Saturday were born at Christchurch Women's Hospital in the twenty-four hours after the quake, with the first baby arriving six minutes after the initial shock.
 This was at least in part due to outlying birthing centres being closed, pending structural checks, forcing more mothers to deliver at hospitals than was generally the case.